dlardiz/dlardiz/README.md

-# Mental Quantum Cognition (MQC) – Open Source Project
+Δₙ Operator HypothesisMental Quantum Cognition (MQC) – Open Source Project

 **Welcome to the MQC Open-Source Initiative — a frontier project in consciousness technology.**
 We are building a modular, open-source hardware + software platform designed to stabilize and enhance Mental Quantum Acuity through adaptive AI, biometric sensing, sound resonance, and cognitive feedback.